Board members in Iceland

 Icelandic board members are appointed by the Ministry and U.S. board members by the U.S. Embassy.
 They serve for a maximum of five consecutive years.
 The board meets approximately 4-5 times a year.

-Iceland’s Minister of Education and the U.S. Ambassador to Iceland are Honorary Chairmen of the Board.
+Iceland’s Minister of Higher Education, Science and Innovation and the U.S. Ambassador to Iceland are Honorary Chairmen of the Board.
 The board consists of eight members and two alternates, with equal numbers of Icelanders and Americans.

 U.S. Ambassador to Iceland

 Dr. Bryndís Björk Ásgeirsdóttir (Chair) is a professor at the Department of Psychology and the Dean of the School of Social Science at Reykjavik University.
 She received her PhD from King´s College London in 2011 and has in her research focused on trauma, mental health and the effects of sexual abuse.
 In 2018 Bryndís was a Visiting Fulbright Scholar at Columbia University.

 Dr. Hrund Ólöf Andradóttir is a professor of Environmental Engineering at the University of Iceland.
 She received her PhD in Civil and Environmental Engineering from MIT in 2000.
 She worked for 6 years in management consulting before joining the University of Iceland in 2006.
 Dr. Andradóttir has contributed to the research fields of sustainable urban drainage, air quality, and physical limnology.